DFE-Digital/get-into-teaching-content/content/returning-to-teaching/_intro.md

+Returning to teaching might be easier than you expect, and we’re here to help make the transition as smooth as possible.

+Expert advice, support and helpful resources are available if you’re considering returning to teaching, or you’re qualified to teach but have never taught in a state school in England.

 If you’ve been out of teaching for a while, you may want to:

 * attend an [online return to teaching event](/events/return-to-teaching-8)